-This page contains transcripts of the op-eds and speeches made by Sheffield City Region Mayor Dan Jarvis.
+This page contains transcripts of the opinion pieces and speeches made by the Sheffield City Region Mayor Dan Jarvis.

 Transforming a regional economy is not an easy task.
 But this is my ambition for South Yorkshire and I want co-operation and mutualism to be at the heart of this programme of regeneration.

 I believe in co-operation not just because it is right in principle but because it works in practice.
 It is a proud movement with a rich history.
 In December 1844, the Rochdale Society of Equitable Pioneers opened a small co-operative shop – selling only six items – based on the virtues of equality and democracy.